 As part of our software monitoring program, we know when any plugin, theme, or WordPress core has a known security vulnerability.

 We will take care of this if a patch is available.
 However, if a patch is not immediately available, our web application firewall virtually patches for known security vulnerabilities.
 This gives us time to patch the website when an update becomes available.

 Virtual patching is a security technique that can mitigate known vulnerabilities until a permanent fix can be deployed.
 Virtual patches create security filters that can be applied to an application without modifying the code itself.

 Despite all the above security, no website is safe from malware.
 The bad guys are always one step ahead of the good guys, and any site can be infected with malicious code that can cause serious security problems.

 Website malware attacks are a serious security threat.
 Malicious code can be injected into a website to hijack user sessions, steal sensitive data, or redirect visitors to malicious websites.
 These attacks can have devastating consequences for both businesses and individual users.

 Fortunately, there are steps you can take to protect your website from malware attacks.
-First, make sure that your website is running the latest version of all software.
+First, ensure that your website runs the latest version of all software.
 Second, use a security solution that includes malware scanning and removal features.
-Finally, keep your security solution up to date and ensure that it is properly configured.
+Finally, keep your security solution updated and ensure it is properly configured.

-By taking these precautions, you can help protect your website from malware attacks and keep your visitors safe.
+Taking these precautions can help protect your website from malware attacks and keep your visitors safe.